digbmc/dsgas/git-and-hub.md

 ### Collaborating

-1. **Pull** your teammates' changes and see what happens.
+1. **Pull** your teammates' changes.
+Look at the folder to see what happened.
+2. Choose a new file added by a teammate (make sure nobody else is editing it  for now).
+Open it in Atom and make some changes to it.
+3. Check the **status** of your local repo.
+3. **Add** your changes.
+4. **Commit** your changes with a message.
+4. **Pull** any new changes, then **push** your changes to the remote repository.
-2. Open the file [collaboration.md](/collaboration.md) in Atom, make some changes, and save the file.
+2. Now things will get more complicated.
+Open the file [collaboration.md](/collaboration.md) in Atom, make some changes, and save the file.
 3. **Add** your changes and **commit** them
 2. Create a new **branch** of the repository so your changes won't interfering with anyone else's work.
 3. **Checkout** your new branch (switch to it).